ddthrow/distillivisual.com/content/projects/hobby/smarthome/index.md

 3. Portable - Adds on top of the existing infrastructure.
 I live in apartments so many devices are standalone and not seamlessly integrated into the home's fixtures.

 4. Isolated and restricted - Unless necesary, most devices are blocked from the internet as well as segmented to their own IOT network.

-5. Experimenting with voice control.
-Home Assistant Voice PE offers local only wake word detection, STT using Whisper, and TTS using Piper.

 <br>